Thursday, September 10, 2026 from 12noon-3PM ET and

 $1,499 includes one year subscription to Scholar tier of the Intersectionality Collective

-Interested in registering for this training?
+Interested in a large group for this training?
 Email us.

 Interest in intersectionality and health equity has flourished in the social and behavioral sciences, but opportunities for formal training in intersectionality and its application to health equity have been surprisingly rare, until now.
 We designed this three-part interactive training to provide a solid introduction to intersectionality, its history and core themes (i.e., Foundations), assess the benefits of intersectionality for health equity research and practice (i.e., Fundamentals), and identify key theoretical, research design, and methodological considerations for applying intersectionality to qualitative, quantitative, and mixed methods health equity and social justice research.